idso-fa1-pathology/k8s-cluster-env/README.md

 <h1 align="center">
   <a href="https://reactnative.dev/">
-    K8S Cluster Environment Configuration
+    K8S Cluster Running Environment Configuration
   </a>
 </h1>

-- Dockerfile templates configuring running environment for usage of kubernetes (K8S) cluster
+- Dockerfile boilerplates for configuring kubernetes (K8S) cluster running environment
-- Following instructions are based on user name *pchen6* with *DL-Env*, please replace *pchen6* to your own user name for experimentation
+- Following instructions are based on the user name **pchen6** with the boilerplate **DL-Env**, please replace all **pchen6** to your own user name for experimentation

 ## Configuration Procedures
 ### Step 1: Prepare Dockerfile
-* Access Dockfile within the DL-Env folder (best to adapt it for your purpose)
+* Access Dockerfile within the DL-Env folder (best to adapt it for your purpose)
 ```
 $ git clone https://github.com/idso-fa1-pathology/k8s-cluster-env.git
 $ cd k8s-cluster-env/DL-Env
 ```
 ### Step 2.
 Build Docker Image
-* Build docker image from Dockerfile (choose one from two options below based on your local machine), the building process can take long (5-30 mins)
+* Build docker image from Dockerfile (choose one from two options below based on your machine), the first-time building process can take long (5-30 mins)
 ```
 $ docker build -t dlenv:pchen6 .                          # on Linux
 $ docker build --platform linux/x86_64 -t dlenv:pchen6 .  # on Mac